ruchilabaruah/youtube/README.md

 - Installed Tailwind 3 with the postcss setup
 - Created a skeleton of all components needed overall
 - Created the Header

+- Set up store
+- Toggle sidebar
+- Build the main container with buttons and videos